felixSchl/neodoc/README.md

 * `opts.requireFlags` - Require flags be present in the input.
 In neodoc, flags are optional by default and can be omitted.
 This option forces the user to pass flags explicitly, failing the parse otherwise.
-* `opts.laxPlacement` - Relax placement rules.
-Positionals and commands are no longer solid anchors.
-The order amongs them, however, remains fixed.
-This implies that options can appear anywhere.
 * `opts.versionFlags` - An array of flags that trigger the special version
   behavior: Print the program version and exit with code 0.
 * `opts.version` - The version to print for the special version behavior.